-Refugees and vulnerable migrants seeking employment and training opportunities often have language barrier difficulties, digital literacy barriers and inadequate and effective avenues to learn about available opportunities.
+Refugees and vulnerable migrants seeking employment and training opportunities often have language difficulties, digital literacy barriers and inadequate and effective avenues to learn about commissioned the development of an online platform to help refugees and immigrants get information about training and employment opportunities.

-Caritas-Hella is an organisation which 'creates and implements actions and programs of humanitarian and philanthropic content, as well as to develop a spirit of solidarity within
+Caritas-Hella is an organisation which "creates and implements actions and programs of humanitarian and philanthropic content, as well as to develop a spirit of solidarity within society".
+In 2017, a needs assessment found that many refugees come to Caritas Hellas for help in finding a job.
+They subsequently

-A Social Worker/Job Counsellor interviews the job seeker and fills out their profile and employment related details into an online platform including their language and communication preferences.
+A social worker/job counsellor interviews the job seeker and fills out their profile and employment related details into an online platform including their language and communication preferences.
 Their details are then periodically and automatically matched with available job and training opportunities and communicated to the job seekers.
-Importantly, the platform generates a CV tailored for the local language, and facilitates subsequent communication with the Social Worker/Job Counsellor including a language translation featured chat feature that enables the job seeker to communicate in their preferred language.
+Importantly, the platform generates a CV tailored for the local language, and facilitates subsequent communication with the social worker/job counsellor including a language translation chat feature that enables the job seeker to communicate in their preferred language.

-Digitalisation via an app and online platform supports and enhances a social workers/Job Counsellors relationship with migrant and refugee job seekers, whilst also assisting with language barriers, access barriers to job information, and skills barriers to developing and communicating a CV.
-It also empowers beneficiaries by promoting a sense of hope and belonging to the community as the tool automatically sends them regularly job opportunities tailored to their profile.
-Importantly, the App, through which the beneficiary communicates with the system is designed to be easily accessible to any user with very basic digital skills.
+Digitisation via an app and online platform supports and enhances a social worker's/job counsellor's relationship with migrant and refugee job seekers, while also assisting with language barriers, access barriers to job information and skills barriers to drafting and communicating a CV.
+It also empowers beneficiaries by promoting a sense of hope and belonging to the community as the tool automatically sends them regular job opportunities tailored to their profile.
+Importantly, the app, through which the beneficiary communicates with the system is designed to be easily accessible to any user with very basic digital skills.